ainneo/RG-FE-Test/README.md

 ## About this Project

-This is a frontend test for RoosterGrin.
-This project was built with React.js showcasing my vanilla JavaScript and CSS skills, as well as my responsive design skills.
+This project was built with React.js showcasing vanilla JavaScript, CSS, and responsive design skills.
 I used React Scroll for scrolling, Styled Components for styling, and Aos library for animations.
-Be sure to check out the responsive navagition bar and overal responsiveness.
-I would greatly appreciate feedback and questions regarding my card.
+Be sure to check out the responsive navagition bar and overall responsiveness.
+I would greatly appreciate feedback and questions regarding my code.

-#### See it live here (RoosterGrin)[https://roostergrin.netlify.app/]
+#### See it live here !(RoosterGrin)[https://roostergrin.netlify.app/]

 ## Technologies: